rednafi/rednafi.com/content/javascript/cors_proxy_with_cloudflare_workers.md

 ### Installing the prerequisites

-Assuming you have `node` installed on your system, you can fetch the `wrangler` CLI with the following command:
+Assuming you have `node` installed on your system, you can fetch the [wrangler][cloudflare-wrangler] CLI with the following command:

 ```sh
 npm install -g wrangler